Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 - observed channels: R G B UV (15)
 - number of experiments: 48 (the maximum)

-We used as blank water.
+We used as blank water and did the 4 experiments in parallel using 4 different spectrometers.
+All the data were acquired in less than 20 minutes.

 ## Results